pudly/schmopera-hugo/content/articles/calgary-concert-opera-returns-with-regal-love-triangle.md

 King also maintains her link to Bill Shookhoff of Opera By Request, who has come to Calgary numerous times as Music Director for a CCOC production, including _I Capuleti ed i Montecchi_ (2012), _Rigoletto_ (2014), _La Gioconda_ (2015), _Samson et Dalila_ (2019) and now this production of _Roberto Devereux_.

 "This production of _Roberto Devereux_ will be a really intimate performance for the audience," says King.
 "In this format, you'll really feel the emotions Donizetti has woven so brilliantly in his music."

-Calgary Concert Opera and Opera By Request co-present Donizetti's _Roberto Devereux_ on **September 17 in Okotoks, Alberta and September 19 in Calgary**.
-Tickets are available via [Calgary Concert Opera's website](https://calgaryconcertopera.com/upcoming-events).